MSc Information Security and Digital Forensics

 In this context, this programme addresses system vulnerabilities and the preventative measures that may counter cyber-attacks, including steps to repair systems weaknesses, prevent repeat occurrences, and collecting and examining digital evidence using a variety of digital and mobile forensics tools such as FTK and Cellebrite.

 You will also develop a detailed understanding of comprehensive cyber risk management practices for ensuring overall security.

 This course is also available as a two year masters with an industrial placement year.

 The embedded industrial placement offers a unique opportunity to apply the skills learnt on real-life projects.
-This, in turn, prepares graduates of the programme for successful careers in both the Information Security & Digital Forensics professions.
+This, in turn, prepares graduates of the programme for successful careers in both the information security and digital forensics professions.